zenoss/ZenPacks.zenoss.ZenPackLib/docs/Relationships.rst

 * If there is no ‘++’ on the left AND no ‘*’ on the right, the left is ToOne.
 * If there is no ‘++’ on the right AND no ‘*’ on the left, the right is ToOne.

+* You can specify a number for a fixed quantify for a non-containing
 * You can also specify a numerical range (0..2) on ends of non-containing relationships.